Subliminal Probing for Private Information via EEG-Based BCI Devices: Neuroscientific Background

-\paragraph{Stimuli and event-related potentials (ERP)} In many applications EEG signal is analyzed in conjunction with the presentation timing of visual or auditory stimuli.
-The consequent visible waveforms caused by the presentation of stimuli can be categorized into ERPs, which are combinations of negative and positive spikes occurring at different times after the stimuli, on the scale of milliseconds.
-These time intervals after a stimulus are often called {\bf epochs}.
-One example of an ERP is the p300, a positive amplitude response that occurs around 300~milliseconds after certain stimuli, including images or sounds considered novel or threatening \cite{Fogelson:2009:MEL:1618368.1618372,Knight96}.
-The p300 has been successfully used in EEG devices to enable users to spell letters ~\cite{Hoffmann}.
-Another ERP of relevance is the N200, a negative amplitude response that often correlates with face stimuli and emotion~\cite{n2}.
+\myparagraph{Event-Related Potentials (ERP)} In many applications, EEG signal is analyzed in conjunction with the presentation of visual or auditory stimuli.
+The consequent EEG waveform caused by the presentation of stimuli can be categorized into event-related potentials (ERP), which are combinations of negative and positive spikes occurring at different times after certain types of stimuli.
+Those ERP-s that reliably occur after stimuli onset are usually named by the polarity of the wave (N or P) and their delay in milliseconds.

+In our research, the most relevant example of an ERP is the P300, a positive amplitude response whose amplitude peak occurs approximately 300~milliseconds after stimuli onset.
+While both its amplitude and latency can vary significantly (from as much to 250~ms to 500~ms), P300 was shown to be consistently elicited when individuals decide between relevant and irrelevant stimuli, including images or sounds considered novel or threatening~\cite{Fogelson:2009:MEL:1618368.1618372,Knight96}.
+The P300 has been successfully used in EEG devices to enable users to spell letters using only EEG signals~\cite{Hoffmann} and to successfully perform \emph{guilty-knowledge} tests, despite user's active efforts to conceal~\cite{Farwell2001}.

+While in our attack we do focus on a single specific ERP, given the relevance of P300 to the attacker's goals of extracting relevant information and previously achieved successes in its use as a guilty-knowledge test, in our analysis we use it as a guidance to choose a small subset of EEG channels used by the classifier.

+\myparagraph{Challenges of subliminal stimulation} While the majority of sensory stimulation that we are exposed to in everyday lives is sufficiently intensive to be consciously perceived (\textbf{supraliminal}), in certain situations a stimulus can also be made \textbf{subliminal} if its intensity is carefully controlled.
+For instance, if a visual stimuli is shown sufficiently briefly, individuals might not be consciously aware of it, but research has shown that such subliminal stimuli does elicit responses as the brain processes it.
+Furthermore, it was shown that subliminal stimuli even measurably impact one's behavior, for instance by influencing the choice of consumer brands~\cite{Karremans2006}.
+Given that an individual might not even be aware of the influence that they are exposed to, the use of subliminal stimuli in advertising purposes is strictly regulated in many countries.

+Researchers agree on the existence of \emph{perceptual threshold}, an intensity that defines whether one will cognitively perceived a stimulation or not, but determining specific values for any given stimulus type is not straightforward.
+For instance, neuroscience literature speaks of 10~ms to 55~ms as a suggested presentation time range for a stimulus to be subliminal (a good overview of designing experiments with subliminal stimuli can be found in~\cite{subliminal-experiments}), but it is also known that this duration not only varies significantly among individuals, but also changes from day to day for the same individual.
+As a result, most definitions of perceptual threshold focus on levels of stimulation that result in stimulus being undetected in a certain percentage of times it was presented to a user.